 This is a process of dividing up a frame into equally sized columns, usually 3 - 5.
 Lines are placed from corner to corner to divide the frame, and then additional diagonal lines are placed within other segments to divide the composition further.

 - Divide the page into equal width columns; 3,4, 5+

 - Add in the same number of lines vertically than there are horizontally

 - Selectively Find rectangles and divide them with diagonal lines

 Treat the middle line of the frame as a mirror, and reflect each line you place on one side onto the other side.

-Good composition is something that needs to be understand and learned if you want to create compelling art.
-These principles opporate on a passive level and make all the difference when it comes to retaining a viewers inerest!
-It can be quite in depth but this drawing tutorial provides a good base foundation to help begin to understand and explore strong compositions in art and design.
+Good composition is something that needs to be understood and learned if you want to create compelling art.
+These principles opperate on a passive level and make all the difference when it comes to retaining a viewers interest!
+It can be quite in depth, but this drawing tutorial provides a good base foundation to help you begin to understand and explore strong compositions in art and design.

-You can use the Composition Task Generator to create composition related artworks and study the things outline in this tutorial.
-This can help you either support your own ideas, or discover an idea whilst learning composition.
+You can use the Composition Task Generator to create composition related artworks and study the things outlined in this tutorial.
+This Task Generator guides your process and will help practice structuring your own ideas.

 Next Steps to Improvement...

 Memorize the different compositional rules, structures and implement them into your own artwork!